embaldridge/grant-proposals/Postdoc-proposal.md

 #Project description
 ##Intro
 <!--1) a brief and informative introduction or background section-->
+Demonstrating the utility of fully remote, reproducible scientific collaboration using computational and ecoinformatics approaches.

 ##Research objectives, methods, and significance
 <!--2) a statement of research objectives, methods, and significance-->

-Demonstrating the utility of fully remote, reproducible scientific collaboration using computational and ecoinformatics approaches.

-Improve ability to collaborate with other ecologists by learning R (make tools that more ecologists can use).

 ###Objective 1